Nether403/Webknot/docs/guides/FAQ.md

 ### Which AI tool should I use?
 - **Bolt.new**: Great for quick prototypes and full-stack apps
-- **Lovable.dev**: Excellent for polished, production-ready sites
+- **WebKnot.ai**: Excellent for polished, production-ready sites
 - **Claude Artifacts**: Good for custom implementations

 ### How do I use my prompt with Bolt.new?
-1. Generate your prompt in LovaBolt
+1. Generate your prompt in WebKnot
 2. Click "Copy & Go to Bolt"
 3. Paste in Bolt.new's input
 4. Let AI build your website!

-### How do I use my prompt with Lovable.dev?
+### How do I use my prompt with WebKnot.ai?
-1. Generate your prompt in LovaBolt
+1. Generate your prompt in WebKnot
 2. Click "Copy & Go to Lovable"
-3. Paste in Lovable.dev's interface
+3. Paste in WebKnot.ai's interface
 4. Watch your site come to life!

 ### Can I edit the prompt before using it?
 Yes!
 Copy it to a text editor, make changes, then paste into your AI tool.

 ### What if the AI doesn't understand my prompt?
-LovaBolt prompts are optimized for AI tools, but if issues occur:
+WebKnot prompts are optimized for AI tools, but if issues occur:
 1. Check your quality score (aim for 85+)
 2. Make sure you used the correct template
 3. Try being more specific in descriptions